How To Measure For Curtains

 In this guide we'll be going through the types of curtains sold by Graham & Brown and telling you how to get the exact measurements you need.

 Types of curtains

-Grommet curtains have wide pleats and can be hung on most curtain poles.
-The grommet curtains sold by Graham & Brown are best fit on a curtain pole with a 35mm diameter.
+Eyelet curtains have wide pleats and can be hung on most curtain poles.
+The eyelet curtains sold by Graham & Brown are best fit on a curtain pole with a 35mm diameter.
 Rings are embedded in the material at the top of the curtains so they can be hung directly onto the pole - this makes them unsuitable for hanging on tracks.

 Pencil pleat curtains have a more tightly gathered pleat that comes together when you pull the cords in the heading tape.
 We offer 3" and 6" pencil pleat curtains, and they can be hung on most curtain poles and tracks.

 Pinch pleats also have tight pleats but, unlike pencil pleat curtains, they are stitched into the fabric to make them permanently gathered.
 This makes them a particularly luxurious style of curtain.
-They are available in either a double pinch pleat or a french pleat for a fuller finish and they can be hung on either curtain poles or tracks.
+They are available in either a double or triple pleat for a fuller finish and they can be hung on either curtain poles or tracks.

 Curtains Poles and Tracks - What's the Difference?